Islay, Jura & Colonsay

 A wonderful opportunity to explore three very different islands of the Inner Hebrides of Scotland, each with something special to offer.

-Islay, once home of the MacDonald 'Lords of the Isles', is famous for its malt whiskies and bird life as well as for its farming, fishing and shooting.
-Hills, moors and machair* are edged around by an infinitely varied coast, with rocks, beaches and dunes, salt marshes and cliffs.
+Islay, once home of the MacDonald 'Lords of the Isles', is famous for its malt whiskies and bird life, as well as for its farming, fishing and shooting.
+Hills, moors and machair* are edged by an infinitely varied coast, with rocks, beaches and dunes, salt marshes and cliffs.
 Good walking country.

-Jura, nearly as large as Islay, is wild and infinitely more rugged; its distinctive landmark hills - the Paps - are visible from vantage points all over Argyll, and from places as far apart as Ben Nevis and the Irish coast.
+Jura, nearly as large as Islay, is wild and infinitely more rugged.
+Its distinctive landmark hills - the Paps - are visible from vantage points all over Argyll, and from places as far apart as Ben Nevis and the Irish coast.
 Red deer outnumber people here many times over.

-We stay on Islay, the largest of these islands where four of our walks are located, and make excursions to Jura and to Colonsay.
+We will stay on Islay, the largest of these islands where four of our walks are located, and make excursions to Jura and to Colonsay.

 * Machair is fertile ground on wind-blown shell-sand; well-drained and not acid, it can support a lovely short green turf with flowers.

 Geology and scenery of Islay, Jura and Colonsay

 Islay has a complex geology, with major differences between the land west and east of a fault between Lochs Gruinart and Indaal.
 Westwards, in the Rhinns and Ardnave, the rocks are extremely old (their age being measured in thousands of millions of years, nearly half the age of the earth).
 The Rhinns, from Bruichladdich to Portnahaven, is mainly made of re-worked igneous-derived gneiss, while north of Kilchiaran to Ardnave, and continued on Colonsay, the rocks are metamorphosed sediments.
 The low platform of both Colonsay and this western peninsula, dotted with lochs and knobbly little hills, is reminiscent of the Outer Hebrides.